deep-entertainment/egoventure/docs/getting_started.md

 * `music`: Holds all music items

 * `scenes`: Holds all locations and their corresponding scenes.
-Map scenes for example can directly reside in "scenes", other scenes should be in a location subfolder.
+Map scenes, for example, can directly reside in "scenes", while other scenes should be in a location subfolder.
 For more information check out the [scenes management documentation](scenes.md).

 * `sounds`: Holds all background sounds and sound effects